 Capricorn and Vhembe, Limpopo Province

-In 2020, Molepo Traditional Dance (MTD) introduced the concept of a virtual lecture as part of its marketing and distribution strategy for our latest offering, a documentary film: Mmino wa Setšo – A Documentary.
+In 2020, Molepo Traditional Dance (MTD) introduced the concept of a virtual lecture as part of its marketing and distribution strategy for their latest offering, a documentary film: Mmino wa Setšo – A Documentary.

 After the inaugural lecture of the series hosted on the 11 November 2020 as a live streamed event, the MTD team decided to rather conceptualise and produce a series of lectures as pre-recorded short films of high production quality.